kokorobeth/React-Doc/Section4_React_DeepDive.md

 ```

 # 💡Working with Fragments
-Using Fragment is to minimize to much html element of the source of codes
+Using Fragment is to minimize too much html elements like div in the source of codes

 First step here on App.jsx we can add fragments on import
 ```javascript
 import { useState, Fragment } from 'react';
 ```

-and then the <div></div> on code after return ( we can replace by using Fragment
+and then the div elements on code after 'return ()', we can replace by using Fragment

 from :